MrStrelow/BBRZ/C#/C#.NET/modul_1_grundlagen/L03KontrollstrukturenUndFunktionen/Exercise1-GuardClauses/Angabe.md

                     {
                         if (SubscriptionEnd > DateTime.Now)
                         {
-                            Console.WriteLine("User is active, adult, has a valid email, and an active subscription.");
+                            Console.WriteLine("✅User is active, adult, has a valid email, and an active subscription.");
                         }
                         else
                         {
-                            throw new InvalidOperationException("User's subscription has expired.");
+                            throw new InvalidOperationException("❗User's subscription has expired.");
                         }
                     }
                     else
                     {
-                        throw new InvalidOperationException("User email is missing.");
+                        throw new InvalidOperationException("❗User email is missing.");
                     }
                 }
                 else